Maspoch Comamala, Daniel

 ICREA Research Professor at Institut Català de Nanociència i Nanotecnologia (ICN2).

 Born in L'Escala (Girona) in 1976.
 He graduated in chemistry at the Universitat de Girona and obtained his PhD in materials science at the Universitat Autònoma de Barcelona & Institut de Ciència de Materials de Barcelona.
 He then moved to Northwestern University, where he worked as a postdoctoral fellow in the group of professor Chad A. Mirkin.
 He moved back to the Institut Català de Nanotecnologia (ICN) thanks to a Ramón y Cajal contract, where he founded the Supramolecular NanoChemistry & Materials Group.
 Since September 2011 he is ICREA Research Professor and Group Leader at the Institut Català de Nanociència i Nanotecnologia (ICN2).
-He is a recipient of an European Research Council (ERC) Consolidator Grant.
+He is a recipient of European Research Council (ERC) Advanced, Consolidator and PoC Grants.